Home - The Best Japanese Chef Knives in 2023

 You can mince like a pro with the gently tapered blade.
 Most of the taper is toward the tip, so you may need some practice to get used to doing the actual chopping pretty close to the heel of the blade.
 Once you get the hang of it, this is a great Japanese chef’s knife.

 Those 100 layers of steel are very strong.
 It’ll hold an edge.
-But you’ll need some skill when you actually do have to sharpen it if you want to maintain that acute bevel.
+But you’ll need some skill when you do have to sharpen it if you want to maintain that acute bevel.

 You can always have it professionally sharpened.
 Or you can invest in a good knife sharpening kit and check out some YouTube videos on the subject.